 About Code Platoon

-Code Platoon is a nonprofit coding boot camp that prepares veterans for careers in software development.
+Code Platoon is a nonprofit coding boot camp that prepares veterans and military spouses for careers in software development.
 Students spend a couple months on prework before they arrive for the in-person portion of the program.
 The in-person portion of the program begins every 3 months and classes are held in downtown Chicago.
 Students can expect to work 60 to 80 hours a week during those 14 weeks, and in that time are taught enough to be prepared to work as junior programmers when they finish.
 After the classroom portion is complete, many of our students will be matched with a sponsor company, and will begin a 3 month paid internship.